Coalville: Salvationist

 The Salvation Army formerly had a purpose-built hall on Gutteridge Street, though due to a decline in its membership this building was recently sold off and is now used by an evangelical free church.
-A small group of people formerly associated with the Gutteridge Street church now meet for worship on Sunday afternoons at the Saint Wilfred of York Roman Catholic Church in the town.

 Spiritualist

 There is also the Spiritualists' National Union on Bridge Road.
 The Bridge Road building was formerly a Unitarian chapel.

 Unitarian and Free Christian

 A Unitarian hall was opened on Bridge Road in September 1908 and functioned until 1946.
 A Spiritualist congregation subsequently took over the building.

 Education

-The town has a Further and Higher Education College, Stephenson College, now known as Stephenson Campus which operates approximately 800 different courses in academic, vocational and industry-specific subjects.
-The college moved from former mining college buildings near the town centre of what is now Adam Morris Way to the purpose built building located beside the A511.
+The town has a Further and Higher Education College, Stephenson College which is now part of the Loughborough College Group and is a technical and trade campus.
+In 2005, The college moved from former mining college buildings near the town centre of what is now Adam Morris Way to the purpose built building located beside the A511.
 Part of the campus was inhabited by Stephenson Studio School, which opened to students in September 2011, and catered for ages 14–18.
 The school closed in 2024.

 The Castle Rock School (formerly Castle Rock High School and King Edward VII Science and Sport College) caters for 11–18-year-olds, providing GCSEs, A-Levels and a number of vocational courses.
 The Newbridge School (formerly Newbridge High School) caters for 11–18-year-olds, with a student population of around 600.
 It celebrated its centenary as a school building in 2009, having originally opened as the Coalville Grammar School.

-The town has a number of primary schools including All Saints Church of England Primary School, Belvoirdale Primary School, Broom Leys Primary School, Warren Hills Primary School and St Clare's Catholic Primary School.
+The town has a number of primary schools including All Saints Church of England Primary School, Belvoirdale Primary School, Broom Leys Primary School, Warren Hills Primary School, St Clare's Catholic Primary School and Greenstone Primary School.

 In the nineteenth century, a day-school operated in the premises of the Bardon Park Chapel (see Other places of worship/Congregationalist, below) from the 1840s until around the time of the Elementary Education Act 1870.
 This day-school was affiliated to the British and Foreign School Society.